kopernio/pytest-hoverfly-wrapper/README.md

 ```sh
 python setup.py install
 ```
 This will also automatically install the plugin's dependencies.
+Alternatively, install via `pip`:

+    pip install python-hoverfly-wrapper

 Once installation has finished: